W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 04 - Branching.md

 Also upload the .cpp file(s) to your class repository.
 [See Lab 1 for instructions](https://github.com/Rachels-Courses/CS200-Concepts-of-Progamming-Algorithms/blob/master/Assignments/In-class%20Labs/Lab%2001%20-%20Intro%20to%20GitHub%20and%20CPP.md#upload-files)

+## Rules

+* Finishing the lab after class:
+   * If you are not able to complete the lab during the class period, please finish it up outside of class and turn it in as soon as you can.
+The lab dropbox will be open for 1 week after the class session.

+* Group work:
+   * You may work with other students on labs:
+   * All people working together must turn in code in their own dropboxes, and upload the code to their own GitHub repositories.
+   * All group work must be noted as such - either put a comment in the code file or in the dropbox upload.
+   * If you turn in duplicate works without noting that you worked together, you may get a 0% grade.

 ---

 ## Setting up your project